 The most well-known and visible of the monuments in this area is the Scott Monument.
 This wonderful gothic spire memorial is in honor of the writer Sir Walter Scott.
 It can be visited for a small fee.
-It is a 287 step climb to the top of the Scott Monument, but the stunning views make it all worth it.
+It is a 287-step climb to the top of the Scott Monument, but the stunning views make it all worth it.
 Don’t worry about the number of steps, though.
 Make the climb gradually as there are 68 statues to admire and study along your path.
 There are places to stop and sit along the way as well.
-The steps do get narrow at the top, which can be tricky to negotiate.
+The steps get narrow at the top, which can be tricky to negotiate.

 The East Side